-If you’re receiving Maine food stamps, you could qualify for other helpful programs as well (including free Internet service)!
+If you’re receiving Maine food stamps, you could qualify for other helpful programs as well (including cheap Internet service)!
 Check out our list of benefits for Maine food stamps recipients below.

 Discover the Maine State Museum’s exhibits by clicking here!
 Although not an EBT-specific discount, the admission for Maine State Museum is less than many Museums for All partners.